-Heavy rains cripple Bengaluru yet again, more rains in offing
+Heavy rains cripple Bengaluru, more downpour in the offing

 Bengaluru, May 27: Heavy rain, accompanied by lightning, thunder and strong winds, brought down many trees across the city and killed one person.
 The downpour affected power supply plunging many areas into darkness.